Dovecote: Scotland

+Scotland has a sizeable number of doocots, particularly concentrated on the east of the country in Fife and East Lothian where the richer arable fields provided grain for food.
+A gazetteer in Buxbaum lists 108 doocots as of 1987.
 Early purpose-built doocots in Scotland are often of a "beehive" shape, circular in plan and tapering up to a domed roof with a circular opening at the top.
 These are also found in the North of England and are sometimes referred to as "tun-bellied".
 In the late 16th century, they were superseded by the "lectern" type, rectangular with a mono-pitched roof sloping fairly steeply in a suitable direction.
 Phantassie Doocot is an unusual example of the beehive type topped with a mono-pitched roof, and Finavon Doocot of the lectern type is the largest doocot in Scotland, with 2,400 nesting boxes.
 Doocots were built well into the 18th century in increasingly decorative forms, then the need for them died out though some continued to be incorporated into farm buildings as ornamental features.
 However, the 20th century saw a revival of doocot construction by pigeon fanciers, and dramatic towers clad in black or green painted corrugated iron can still be found on wasteland near housing estates in Glasgow and Edinburgh.

 North America

 In the U.S., an alternative English name for dovecotes is pigeonaire (from French).
 This word is more common than "dovecote" in Louisiana and other areas with a heavy Francophonic heritage.

 Québec City, Canada, has a pigeonnier that stands in a square in Old Québec; the Pigeonnier is also the name of the square itself and is where street artists present their shows.

-A notable frame dovecote is located at Bowman's Folly, added to the National Register of Historic Places in 1974.
+A notable frame dovecote is located at Bowman's Folly in Accomack County, Virginia, added to the National Register of Historic Places in 1974.